William Collins Engledue: The Zoist

 Engledue and John Elliotson were the co-editors of The Zoist: A Journal of Cerebral Physiology & Mesmerism, and Their Applications to Human Welfare, an influential British journal, devoted to the promotion of the theories and practices (and the collection and dissemination of reports of the applications) of mesmerism and phrenology, and the enterprise of "connecting and harmonizing practical science with little understood laws governing the mental structure of man", that was published quarterly, without a break, for fifteen years: from March 1843 until January 1856.

-The Zoist, was printed on high quality paper, and issued quarterly to its subscribers.
-It was also published for a wider readership in annual volumes.
-Well-written in crisp, scientific English, it was devoted to the propagation of information about the applications of phrenology (rather than its theories) and to the collection, storage, and dissemination of reports of the therapeutic efficacy of mesmerism (with even less treatment of mesmeric theories than of phrenological theories) – in part, it acted as a disciplinary clearing house for information and the experiences of both amateur and professional practitioners (and their subjects) from all over Great Britain, and its colonies – and it placed great stress on the well-demonstrated usefulness of mesmerism, not only in the alleviation of disease and suffering, but in the provision of pain-free surgery, especially amputations.
+The Zoist was printed on high-quality paper and issued quarterly to subscribers, and was also published in annual volumes for a wider readership.
+It focused on reporting applications of phrenology and on collecting and disseminating accounts relating to mesmerism.
+In this role, it served as a forum for information and experiences shared by both amateur and professional practitioners in Great Britain and its colonies.
+The journal included reports describing the use of mesmerism in medical contexts, including surgical procedures such as amputations.